 On receipt of the completed Expression of Interest form, a social worker from the service will arrange to complete an initial home visit.
 This is an opportunity both for the enquirer to find out more about adopting through Barnardo's and for the social worker to ask questions about the enquirer's personal circumstances, in the privacy of their home.
-The visit will also be used to enable the enquirer and social worker together to consider whether adoption at this time is right for the enquirer.
+The visit will also be used to enable the enquirer and social worker to consider together whether adoption at this time is right for the enquirer.
+In consultation with the relevant Practice Manager, a decision will then be made about whether to invite the enquirer to commence Stage One of the preparation process.
 If the enquirer wishes to move to the next stage, they will be required to formally complete the Registration of Interest form.